 Senior Capstone, either one of the Arts senior seminars or an individual or collaborative independent project

 Arts in Context Concentration

 The Arts in Context concentration allows students to combine Visual Studies courses with courses in a liberal arts discipline of their choice.
 For example, a student can focus on arts criticism by taking courses in Visual Studies and Writing.
 Other majors such as Psychology or Urban Studies can also provide wider contexts for visual art studies.
 Arts in Context students should follow the minor requirements for Visual Studies below, or an alternate plan of study approved by the Visual Studies Coordinator.

 Minor in Visual Studies

 Undergraduate students from any school in the university who are not majoring in Liberal Arts can select the Visual Studies minor.
 (Lang students pursuing a BA or BS in Liberal Arts: See Self-Designed Major below.)
-Note: Arts majors can enroll in any minor of their choice, including an Arts minor different from the artistic discipline already being studied in their major.
+Note: Arts majors can enroll in any minor of their choice, including an Arts minor in a discipline different from the one already being studied in their major.
 Interested students should review the curriculum below and speak with the Visual Studies Coordinator before declaring this minor.

 The Visual Studies minor requires the following five courses:

 - One introductory course (LVIS 2001: Introduction to Art History and Visual Studies, or PLVS 2500: Introduction to Visual Culture)